AlecksGH/flex/README.md

 # flex
 A project I did for a computer graphics class.
-I built a
+I built an articulated hand with JavaScript using its canvas.